Loading NuWatt Energy...

 NJ's Whole Home program requires energy audits that often reveal air sealing and insulation needs.
 Reducing your home's heating load by 20-30% means a smaller, cheaper heat pump and lower annual operating costs at any rate.

-At $0.26/kWh, heat pump savings vs gas are modest.
-But with solar generating electricity at $0.05-$0.08/kWh, your heat pump effectively operates at one-third the cost.
-This transforms the economics from modest to excellent.
+At $0.21-$0.30/kWh (by utility), a heat pump costs more to run than NJ's cheap gas.
+But with solar generating electricity at $0.05-$0.08/kWh, your heat pump effectively operates at a fraction of grid cost — and beats gas.
+This transforms the economics from negative to excellent.

 ~2.3M customers — Northern & Central NJ